East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 South Florida Stats and Trends

-- South Florida has played seven games, with four wins against the spread.
+- In South Florida's seven games this season, it has four wins against the spread.

-- This year, the Bulls have two against the spread wins in four games as an underdog of 8.5 points or more.
+- The Bulls have covered the spread twice this season when underdogs by 9.5 points or more (in four chances).

-- South Florida's games this season have gone over the point total four times in seven opportunities (57.1%).
+- South Florida's games this season have eclipsed the over/under four times in seven opportunities (57.1%).

-- The Bulls have nine giveaways this season, while the Pirates have 14 takeaways .
+- This year the Bulls have nine turnovers, five fewer than the Pirates have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.